-Apogee MQ series quantum meters are calibrated through side-by-side comparison to the mean of four Apogee model SQ-110 or SQ-120 transfer standard quantum sensors under high output T5 cool white fluorescent lamps.
-The transfer standard quantum sensors are calibrated through side-by-side comparison to the mean of at least three LI-COR model LI-190 reference quantum sensors under high output T5 cool white fluorescent lamps.
-The reference quantum sensors are recalibrated on a biannual schedule with a LI-COR model 1800-02 Optical Radiation Calibrator using a 200 W quartz halogen lamp.
-The 1800-02 and quartz halogen lamp are traceable to the National Institute of Standards and Technology (NIST).
+Apogee MQ series quantum meters are calibrated through side-by-side comparison to the mean of four transfer standard quantum sensors under a reference lamp.
+The reference quantum sensors are recalibrated with a 200 W quartz halogen lamp traceable to the National Institute of Standards and Technology (NIST).